c-bata/goptuna/README.md

 * Continue from where we stopped in the previous optimizations.
 * Scale studies to tens of workers that connecting to the same RDB storage.
 * Check optimization results via built-in dashboard.
-* Visualize parameters on Jupyter notebook using Optuna.

 ### Advanced usage